evandrocoan/lark/docs/classes.md

 # Classes - Reference

-This page details the important classes in Lark.
+This page details the important classes in Pushdown.

 ----

-## Lark
+## Pushdown

-The Lark class is the main interface for the library.
+The Pushdown class is the main interface for the library.
 It's mostly a thin wrapper for the many different parsers, and for the tree constructor.

 ### Methods

 #### \_\_init\_\_(self, grammar, **options)

-The Lark class accepts a grammar string or file object, and keyword options:
+The Pushdown class accepts a grammar string or file object, and keyword options:

 * start - The symbol in the grammar that begins the parse (Default: `"start"`)